A new ERA for research and innovation

 ERA governance taking shape

-A first action of the Forum is to adopt a Pact for research and innovation in Europe with the objective to reinforce the commitment to shared policies and principles as well as making the ERA governance process more effective and impactful.
-As such, the Pact will set the direction for national and EU research and innovation policy for the next decade.
+As a first action, the Forum adopted a Pact for Research and Innovation in Europe with the objective to reinforce the commitment to shared policies and principles as well as making the ERA governance process more effective and impactful.
+The Pact sets the direction for national and EU research and innovation policy for the next decade.

-ERRIN continues to be involved as a stakeholder organisation and developed an input paper via the Policy WG underlining three key principles that would strengthen and make the ERA more impactful: broadening the scope by explicitly including innovation; integrating a place-based research and innovation ecosystem approach; and applying a truly multi-level governance model where the regional and local levels are included.
+ERRIN has taken an active role in the Stakeholder Group of the ERA Forum for Transition.
+In this context, we highlight three key principles that would strengthen and make the ERA more impactful: broadening the scope by explicitly including innovation; integrating a place-based research and innovation ecosystem approach; and applying a truly multi-level governance model where the regional and local levels are included.
+Learn more in this input paper from May 2021.